Welcome To Our Winners Gallery 2018!

 TROPIC BEAUTY BRISTOL Presented by Junior Sheikh – Aleida an expert beautician and therapeutic masseur I have decided to bring the service, the smile and the business closer to the community; this has made a big impact.
 She from Cuba where she was a Salsa dancer later joining Bath College to specialise in beauty care.
 Aleida is passionate and welcoming and always keen to volunteer in community projects.

 MTM International Special Recognition Award 2016 RAMLA OMAR Presented by Mayor Tim Bowles West Combined Authority Mayor and the General -Secretary of the Nepalese Community of Nuneaton Vinod Shrestha – Ramla Said Omar Mohamed is a disability activist and an inspiration to many women with disabilities in Kenya, her country of birth.
 She is Founder and of the Al-Muqtadir Association and Chair lady of Mvita Constituency in Mombasa, organisations that encourage people with disabilities, in particular, to mobilise and exchange their personal and social experiences.

-The structured empowerment programs that these organisations offer are designed to enable participants to enhance their knowledge and understanding of policies, best practice and challenges for improving access, opportunities and quality of life for people with disabilities in developing communities.
+The structured empowerment programs that these organisations offer are designed to enable participants to enhance their knowledge and understanding of policies, best practices and challenges for improving access, opportunities, and quality of life for people with disabilities in developing communities.

 Special Recognitions are also awarded to other communities that work closely with the Asian, Black and Ethnic Communities…